Guide to Feeding Raw Food to Puppies

 Active - An active dog spends most of their time outside with activity filling most of their day.
 They are dogs who enjoy lots of hiking, biking, and playing with their humans.
 These dogs would have food intake at the higher end of the range.

 Allow a steady weight gain.
 Too much weight too soon can be hard on their body and joints.
 Your dog is a healthy weight when their ribs can be felt, their belly tucks up when seen from the side, and they have a visible waist when looking from above.

 Once your dog is over a year old, refer to this blog post for how much to feed to maintain a healthy weight throughout their life.

-When considering raw for your puppy, these components are your foundation: calcium, muscle meat, and organs.
+When considering raw for your puppy, these components are your foundation: bone, muscle meat, and organs.
 These are the mandatory aspects that will provide your puppy a balanced, nutrient rich diet.
 Our formulas (with the exception of the tripe) includes all of these foundational components.
 To learn more about the food we provide, click here.

 ORGANS - Organs are nature's multivitamin.
 You want to ensure your dog is getting a wide array of vitamins and minerals, especially in their first year of life.
 Including organs in their diet is the best way to do that.
 Aim for 10-25% organs.